paraglider-project/paraglider/docs/IMPLEMENTATION.md

 Input Details:
 * The description in the resource description should specify **all but** the networking details of the resource.
+* The request contains a namespace in which the resource should be created

 Resources to Create:
 * The provided resource
 * A permit list for the resource (implementation varies by cloud) with all traffic denied by default
-* A virtual network in the region of the resource if it does not yet exist
+* A virtual network in the region and namespace of the resource if it does not yet exist

 High-Level Logic:
 * Check if there exists an Invisinets virtual network in the region and namespace of the new resource